-During the audit interview process the H.R. staff member was asked if the facility performs criminal record background checks for all sworn employees, and any contractor that may have contact with inmates.
-The H.R. staff member stated that; The agency performs a criminal record check on all new hires, volunteers, contractors, and current employees every five years through the VCIN system.
+During the audit interview process, the H.R. staff member was asked if the facility performs criminal record background checks for all sworn employees, and any contractor that may have contact with inmates.
+The H.R. staff member stated that; "The agency performs a criminal record check on all new hires, volunteers, contractors, and current employees every five years through the VCIN system."
 She further stated that it is the facility's responsibility to ensure this task in completed.
-The Auditor reviewed 12 personnel files.
-The Auditor determined that the 12 staff members appeared on the criminal history excel spread sheet.
-The dates listed on the spread sheet indicated when the background checks were conducted.
-The facility also provided the Auditor with a similar excel spread sheet with the dates the records check was conducted on all contractors and volunteers.
+The Auditor reviewed 20 personnel files.
+The Auditor determined that all the staff files contained a record of a criminal background check and those employed for more than five years also had evidence of the five-year background check.
+The facility also provided the auditor with a similar excel spread sheet with the dates the records check was conducted on all contractors and volunteers.